 Big Sur is blessed with four beautiful state parks that protect the area’s stunning beaches and magnificent redwood forests.
 Imagine gazing up at the stars through a canopy of redwoods while breathing in the salty fresh air from your tent or camping chair… The only catch?
 Everyone else is dreaming of doing the same thing!

-Fortunately the state parks offer plenty of campgrounds but with so many to choose from, how do you decide which one you want to stay at?
+Fortunately the state parks offer plenty of campgrounds for you to enjoy.
+But with so many to choose from, how do you decide which one you want to stay at?
 Well we have provided a complete wrap up of the best campgrounds in Big Sur listed from south to north to help you decide which campground is the right one for you.
 Each campground listed below has a description of their facilities, highlights, nearby attractions and nightly rates which should be a deciding factor in where you want to stay.

 Kirk Creek Campground